galaxyproject/training-material/Galaxy_Introduction/Galaxy_Introduction.md

 Slides as PDF: [Introduction_to_Galaxy_Uni.pdf](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/slides/Introduction_to_Galaxy_Uni.pdf) & [Manke_2015.09.21a.pdf](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/slides/Manke_2015.09.21a.pdf)

 ## Scenario
 We stumbled upon a paper [Li et al., Cell Stem Cell 2012](http://www.sciencedirect.com/science/article/pii/S1934590912003347) that contains the analysis of possible target genes of an interesting protein.
 The targets were obtained by ChIP-seq and the raw data is available through [GEO](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268).
 The list of genes however is neither in the supplement of the paper nor part of the GEO submission.
 The closest thing we can find is a list of the regions where the signal is significantly enriched (peaks; you'll learn more on that tomorrow).
-The goal of this exercise is to turn this list of genomic regions into a list of possible target genes.
+The goal of this exercise is to __turn this list of genomic regions into a list of possible target genes__.

-(Disclaimer: We are not affiliated with the authors of the paper and we don't make a statement about the relevance or quality of the paper.
-It is just a fitting example and nothing else.)

 ## Part 1: Naive approach

 **Step 1: Upload peaks**

-Download the list of peaks (the file "GSE37268_mof3.out.hpeak.txt.gz") from GEO [click here to get to the GEO entry](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268) to your computer.
+Download the list of peaks (the file `GSE37268_mof3.out.hpeak.txt.gz`) from GEO [click here to get to the GEO entry](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE37268) to your computer.
 Use the [upload button](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/images/upload_button.png) to upload the file to Galaxy and select "mm9" as the genome.
 Galaxy will automatically unpack the file.

 Galaxy Dataset | [GSE37268_mof3.out.hpeak.txt](https://raw.githubusercontent.com/bgruening/training-material/master/Galaxy_Introduction/tables/Galaxy1-GSE37268_mof3.out.hpeak.txt)

 This file is not in any standard format and just by looking at it, we cannot find out what the numbers in the different columns mean.
-In the paper they mention that they used the peak caller [HPeak](http://www.sph.umich.edu/csg/qin/HPeak/Readme.html).
+In the paper the authors mention that they used the peak caller [HPeak](http://www.sph.umich.edu/csg/qin/HPeak/Readme.html).
 By looking at the HPeak manual we can find out that the columns contain the following information:

 - chromosome name*
 - start coordinate